JadenFeliciano/JadenF_Portfolio/README.md

 # JadenF_Portfolio
 <p>These projects outline what I have learned and applied throughout my college career; Containing work in media design, video game production, documentation, and 2D/3D modeling.
+Currently sorting through many files of my work, and I will continue to update my site as I find them.
 Project titles in green will take you to the project link.</p>

 # [Arcade-Game Project: Life & Death](https://jadenf.itch.io/life-death)